mbta/screens/docs/tech_specs/0005_eink_widget_endpoint.md

 ![example takeover alert][example eink takeover alert]

 # Unresolved Questions

-- What about slots?
-  - Since Mercury is building their own frontend skin, I believe the layout and sizing needs to be managed on their end.
-Is that true?
+- Slots: Since Mercury is building their own frontend skin, I believe the layout and sizing needs to be managed on their end.
+That said, some of our widgets are of flexible size, which does not lend itself for easy screenshotting.
+For example, the footer fills the whole viewport when it is rendered as a widget.
+So we may need to add CSS to make the widgets more screenshot-ready.
+- Latency: Widgets will take time to render, so Mercury's screenshot utility will need to give the page enough time for the final widget to be ready.

 # Drawbacks
 [drawbacks]: #drawbacks

-???
+None noted.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Are there any alternatives that would avoid needing to re-run the backend code?
-(And are there any drawbacks of the current approach that make this re-run worth it?)
+Mercury keeps long-running instances of our e-ink clients so that instead of passing widget data back to us for rendering, they pass it to their dedicated client to render for screenshotting.
+- We wouldn't need to handle additional requests after each data request
+- We wouldn't need to send the entire react app in response to widget requests
+- We would just need to periodically send them the react app.

+Not an alternative we need to explore right off the bat -- we can coordinate with Mercury to determine if the originally proposed approach is sufficient for them.

 [example eink footer]: /docs/assets/sample_app_screenshots/widgets/example_eink_footer.png
 [example eink partial alert]: /docs/assets/sample_app_screenshots/widgets/example_eink_partial_alert.png